ClericPy/torequests/README.md

 The only reason to use it is: nothing to learn & easy to use.(And it can run on windows.....)

 ```
-By the way, if you want to get the true value instead of "Tomorrow" class, sometimes you can use __rmul__(1) method.Then, <torequests.Tomorrow object at 0x03922F70> can be transform to the real value.
+By the way, if you want to get the true value instead of "Tomorrow" class,
+sometimes you can use __rmul__(1) method.
+Then, <torequests.Tomorrow object at 0x03922F70> can be transform to the real value.
 ```

 # Tutorial